 \section{Abstract}

 Harish--Chandra's famous isomorphism (1957) gives a description of the algebra of invariant differential operators of a Riemannian globally symmetric space $X$ as a polynomial algebra with $n$ indeterminates, where $n$ denotes the rank of $X$.
 This key result has inspired many developments connecting representation theory, mathematical physics, special functions and algebraic geometry.
-After discussing the classical context for real and $p$-adic groups, we focus on a generalisation of Harish--Chandra's system of differential equations for zonal spherical functions, called the hypergeometric system of differential equations for root systems.
+After discussing the classical context for real and $p$--adic groups, we focus on a generalisation of Harish--Chandra's system of differential equations for zonal spherical functions, called the hypergeometric system of differential equations for root systems.
 An important role is played by graded affine Hecke algebras, which creates various interesting new perspectives.
-We close with a discussion of the existence and uniqueness of {\it nonsymmetric} shift operators, which are certain differential-reflection operators with a ``transmutation property'' relative to Dunkl-Cherednik operators.
+We close with a discussion of the existence and uniqueness of {\it nonsymmetric} shift operators, which are certain differential--reflection operators satisfying a ``transmutation property'' relative to Dunkl--Cherednik operators.